-There are three warnings which can be enabled and edited directly in the A1.
+There are three warnings which can be enabled and edited directly in the A2.
 The rest of the warnings can only be enabled / disabled via SCUBAPRO LogTRAK program.
 To learn more about the warnings see chapter 4.4 Alarms and warnings during diving.

-3.2.4.1 Dive time warning
+3.2.4.1 Setting the dive time warning

 In initial factory settings the dive time warning is switched off.
 When you select dive time and switch the warning on, the value can be adjusted from 5 to 195 minutes in 5-minute increments by pressing the +/UP or -/DOWN buttons.
-The selection is confirmed by pressing the SEL/ ESC button.
+The selection is confirmed by pressing the SEL/ESC button.

-3.2.4.2 Dive depth warning
+3.2.4.2 Setting the dive depth warning

 In initial factory settings the dive depth warning is switched off.
 When you select dive depth and switch the warning on, the value can be adjusted from 5 to 100m (20 to 330ft) in 1m/5ft increments by pressing the +/UP or -/DOWN buttons.
-The selection is confirmed by pressing the SEL/ ESC button.
+The selection is confirmed by pressing the SEL/ESC button.

-3.2.4.3 MOD alarm
+3.2.4.3 Setting the MOD alarm